Full Text Searching «Prev Next»

 Full-text Searching Conclusion

 This module discussed how and when to use full-text searching.
-Full-text searching is a very powerful new tool in SQL Server 7 that allows you to search rapidly on very large text fields.
-Having completed this module, you should be able to:
+Full-text searching was a very powerful new tool in SQL Server 7 that allowed you to search rapidly on very large text fields.

 1. Describe what full-text searching is and when to use